Primordial Black Holes and Gravitational Waves in Hybrid Inflation with Chaotic Potentials

 The Laser Interferometer Gravitational-Wave Observatory (LIGO), the Scientific Collaboration and the Virgo Collaboration have detected several events of GWs coming from the merger of black holes (BHs) \cite{GW1,GW2,GW3,GW4,GW5}.
-Recently, the North American Nano hertz Observatory for Gravitational Wave (NANO-Grav) Collaboration \cite{NANO-Grav:2020bcs} has published an analysis of the 12.5 yrs pulsar timing array (PTA) data, where strong evidence of a stochastic process with a common amplitude and a common spectral slope across pulsars was found.
+Recently, the North American Nano hertz Observatory for Gravitational Wave (NANOGrav) Collaboration \cite{Arzoumanian:2020vkk} has published an analysis of the 12.5 yrs pulsar timing array (PTA) data, where strong evidence of a stochastic process with a common amplitude and a common spectral slope across pulsars was found.
 These two observations moved the physicists attention toward the gravitational waves (GWs) generated by PBH-PBH mergers \cite{Sasaki:2016jop, Mandic:2016lcn, Wang:2016ana}, as well as the scalar-induced GWs from the enhanced primordial density perturbations associated with PBH formation \cite{Baumann:2007zm, Ananda:2006af, Kohri:2018awv, Bartolo:2018rku, Cai:2019jah, Cai:2018dig}.
 The GWs survey shall be a promising window to reveal the physical processes of PBH formations.

-The scalar induced gravitational waves (SIGWs) associated with the formation of PBHs may be the source of the NANO-Grav signal \cite{DeLuca:2020agl}, or the GWs detected by LIGO-Virgo.
-Therefore, the formation of PBHs can be observed by future interferometer based experiments such as the LIGO-Virgo and the pulsar timing signals of NANO-Grav.
-In order to produce PBH in the radiation era from the gravitational collapse of overdense regions, it is required that the density of overdense regions exceed the threshold value at the horizon re-entry.
+The scalar induced gravitational waves (SIGWs) associated with the formation of PBHs may be the source of NANOGrav signal \cite{DeLuca:2020agl}, or the GWs detected by LIGO/Virgo.
+In order to produce PBHs in the radiation era from the gravitational collapse of overdense regions, it is required that the density of overdense regions exceed the threshold value at the horizon re-entry.
 The initial conditions for these overdense regions are produced during the inflationary era.
 To produce the desired abundance of PBHs one needs the primordial scalar power spectrum at small scales to be enhanced to $P_\zeta (k > 1) \sim {O(0.01)}$.
-This condition is also required to explain the NANO-Grav signal if it is regarded as a SIGW.
-On the other hand, the constraint on the amplitude of power spectrum at large scales from the cosmic microwave background (CMB) anisotropy measurements from \cite{Planck:2018jri} is $P_\zeta(0.05)\sim {O(10^{-9})}$.
-To produce enough abundance of PBH dark matter (DM) and signals measurable by Nano-Grav, the amplitude of the power spectrum at small scales should be enhanced at least seven orders of magnitude to reach the threshold value.
+This condition is also required to explain the NANOGrav signal if it is regarded as a SIGW.
+On the other hand, the constraint on the amplitude of power spectrum at large scales from the cosmic microwave background (CMB) anisotropy measurements from Planck \cite{Planck:2018jri} is $P_\zeta(0.05)\sim {O(10^{-9})}$.
+To produce enough abundance of PBH dark matter (DM) and SIGWs measurable by NANOGrav, the amplitude of the power spectrum at small scales should be enhanced at least seven orders of magnitude to reach the threshold value.